Advertising Council of German Industry

 The Advertising Council of German Industry (Werberat der deutschen Wirtschaft) was a panel established by the Law of Commercial Advertising of 12 September 1933.
 Composed of knowledgeable representatives of business, it had a mandate to oversee all publicity, posters, exhibits, fairs, and advertising.
 The council members were appointed by the Propaganda Ministry, which thereby secured control over the content and format of all advertising campaigns.
 These had to be submitted to and approved by the council.

+Administrative Board

+The opening meeting of the Administrative Board took place on October 30, 1933, at the invitation of the Reich Minister for Public Enlightenment and Propaganda Joseph Goebbels in the throne room of the former Ordenspalais in Berlin.